 There are three stages of CRPS (or RSD):

 Stage 1: CRPS (or RSD) begins as severe pain in a limb.
 The pain might be accompanied by swelling, sensitivity to touch and temperature, and some skin changes.
 Skin changes include drying and tearing.
 This stage of CRPS (or RSD) is thought to last from 1 to 3 months.

 Stage 2: Stage two of CRPS (or RSD) lasts approximately 3-6 months.
 It is characterized by intensifying pain, swelling, decreased hair growth, cracked, brittle, grooved, or spotty nails, softened bones, stiff joints, and/or weak muscle tone.

 Stage 3: CRPS (or RSD) patients experience limited movement in the affected limb and often irreversible skin damage.
 Pain becomes unyielding and may involve the entire limb or affected area.
 There may be muscle atrophy and involuntary contractions of the muscles or tendons that flex the joints.

 Doctors are not sure exactly what causes CRPS (or RSD).
 The most recent theories suggest that many cases of CRPS (or RSD) occur after a forceful trauma to an arm or leg, such as a gunshot wound, surgery, heart attacks, injections, fractures, and even sprained ankles.
 It is not well understood why these injuries sometimes trigger CRPS (or RSD).

 What CRPS treatment (or RSD Treatment) options are available?

-Dramatic improvement and even remission of CRPS (or RSD) is possible.
+Dramatic improvement and even remission of CRPS (or RSD) are possible.
 CRPS treatment (or RSD Treatment) options include:

 - Applying hot and cold packs